LionelDraghi/ArchiCheck/docs/building.md

 Portability :
 -------------

-  Note that the Ada code should be pretty platform independant, but I tested it only on my Linux/Intel platform.
+  Note that the Ada code should be pretty platform independant, but it is currently only tested on a Linux/Intel platform.

   Makefiles are clearly not portable, and obviously need heavy refactoring to run on non Unix like system.